green-coding-solutions/website/content/blog/nop-linux.md

 We have now opted for quite a simple solution.
 You will need a server that exposes the database externally and all results will be written to this server.
 We then have a `client.py` script that runs on every server that periodically queries the server for jobs and if so executes the measurement undisturbed.
 After a job is finished the client does some cleanup tasks and checks if there is an update for the GMT and also for the operating system.
 It then retries to get a job till there are no more jobs left on which the client sleeps for 5 minutes and retries.
 On every wake up we send a message to the server that the client is up and functional.
 So we can check server side that all clients are up and working.

-To create your own GCB cluster, you can follow these steps:
+To create your own GCS cluster, you can follow these steps:

 ## 1) Install Ubuntu